 About Allen

-Allen is located in north central Texas, approximately 25 miles north of downtown Dallas.
-It is the fourth largest city in Collin County.
+Allen is located in north central Texas, approximately 25 miles north of downtown Dallas, and is one of the 10 largest cities in Collin County.

 Demographic | Data |